kgrossjo/sircl/README.md

 Simple Information Retrieval using Clojure Language

 This is just a toy project to learn Clojure.
 It's my first Clojure program.
-I spent about 20 hours learning Clojure, and this is the result.
+I spent between 10 and 20 hours learning Clojure, and this is the result.
 I have background in other Lisps.

 The idea is to take a directory full of text files, then run the indexer which produces an index of the words in the files.
 Given such